-You can view the videos online at The Regenerators Green Classroom by clicking on this link: Green Themes Explained.
+You can view the videos online at The Regenerators Green Classroom 11-14s page or by searching Green Themes Explained.

 They could also be used equally as effectively in themed assemblies.
 They are stand-alone but related films that could be shown individually or in any sequence.